andrewAsdf/thesis/thesis.md

 controlled environment.

-During my work I researched existing papers about computer poker, then I applied it by designing my own computer poker player.
-My bot uses a machine learning based opponent modelling method, and a simulation based method for making decisions.
+During my work I researched existing papers about computer poker, then I applied them to designing my own computer poker player.
+My bot uses a machine learning based opponent modelling method and a simulation based method for making decisions.

-I benchmarked the finished bot with other, existing bots in the PokerAcademy simulator program.
+I benchmarked the finished bot with other existing bots in the PokerAcademy simulator program.